today-also-late/typro/README.md

 ```

 ### prettier setup
-Install prettier as an extension of vscode
+Install prettier as an extension of vscode.
-Restart vscode
+Restart vscode.